timescale/promscale_extension/README.md

         AND resource_tags -> 'service.name' = '"generator"';
 ```

-will have an additional `InitPlan` stage that precomputes a set of matching tags
+will have an additional `InitPlan` stage that precomputes a set of matching tags,
-using a GIN index on a private `_ps_trace.tag` table.
-While the naive version can
+then uses a GIN index on a private `_ps_trace.span` table.
+While the naive version
-only evaluate matching tags for every row.
+can only evaluate matching tags per row.

 ## Requirements